Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Common pitfalls (and how to avoid them)

-Fabric is a full analytics platform; plan governance, engineering standards, and an operating model from day one.
+1. Treating Fabric like “just a BI tool” — Fabric is a full analytics platform; plan governance, engineering standards, and an operating model from day one.

-Use Microsoft’s decision guidance and align by workload/persona.
+2. Not deciding Lakehouse vs Warehouse intentionally — Use Microsoft’s decision guidance and align by workload/persona.

-Define a single permission strategy and understand how Fabric’s permission layers interact.
+3. Inconsistent security between workspaces and data — Define a single permission strategy and understand how Fabric’s permission layers interact.

-If your org is private-network-first, plan Private Links and outbound restrictions early.
+4. Underestimating network requirements — If your org is private-network-first, plan Private Links and outbound restrictions early.

-Capacity is shared—without guardrails, “noisy neighbor” problems appear fast.
+5. Capacity without FinOps — Capacity is shared—without guardrails, “noisy neighbor” problems appear fast.
 Establish policies, monitoring, and environment separation.

 The “done right” Fabric checklist (copy/paste)